Kim-Taehyeon/ALSASA_project/README.md

 -------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------
-**[ PROJECT with Park-Joo-Young, Kim-Ok-Keun, Baek-Seung-Yeop, Choi-You-Sin, Lee-Jeong-Yeon, Yong-Yea-Ji**
+**[ PROJECT with Kim-Ok-Keun, Baek-Seung-Yeop, Choi-You-Sin, Lee-Jeong-Yeon, Yong-Yea-Ji**

 **in INCHEON UNIVERSITY ]**